ShahzaibAyyub/react-web3modal-v2/README.md

 ## How to run

-Please run to install all dependencies
+To run, first install all dependencies by the following commands:

 ### `yarn install / npm install`

 ## This example is deployed here: